facelessuser/pyspelling/docs/src/markdown/index.md

 pyspelling -b "path/to/aspell"
 ```

-While the desired spell checker can be defined in the configuration file for each task, you can globally specify the spell checker by specifying it on the command line.
-This will override whatever the configuration specifies.
-PySpelling defaults to `aspell` if nothing is defined on the command line or in the configuration file.
+You can specify the spell checker type by specifying it on the command line.
+PySpelling supports `hunspell` and `aspell`, but defaults to `aspell`.

 ```
 pyspelling -s hunspell